guillermooo/sublime-undocs/source/reference/key_bindings.rst

 Keys in key bindings may be specified literally or by name.

+..
+XXX: Check this
+If using a name doesn't work in your case, try a literal value.

-Here's the list of valid names:
+Here's the list of all valid names:

 * ``up``
 * ``down``